 8. Fota Wildlife Park, Cork

 Fota Wildlife Park is situated on Fota Island in Cork.
 Specifically created to home wildlife from all across the world.
 Fota Island is the perfect location and is continuously growing in popularity.
-Nearby is Fota Island Resort, a 5 star luxury resort and home to a championship- standard gold course.
+Nearby is Fota Island Resort, a 5-star luxury resort and home to a championship- standard golf course.
 Another great destination for visitors of all ages!

 9. Blarney Castle, Cork

 No list of tourist attractions would be complete without kissing the Blarney stone so it’s time to head north of the city and a visit to Blarney Castle.
-There’s much climbing of steep spiral staircases to reach the the famous Blarney Stone.
-Once you’ve kissed it, enjoy the stunning views below and then come back down to earth and stroll around the gorgeous grounds of this 16th century castle.
-There’s the amazing Fern Garden and arboretum as well as my personal favorite-the creepy but fascinating Poison Garden.
+There’s much climbing of steep spiral staircases to reach the famous Blarney Stone.
+Once you’ve kissed it, enjoy the stunning views below and then come back down to earth and stroll around the gorgeous grounds of this 16th-century castle.
+There’s the amazing Fern Garden and arboretum as well as my personal favorite – the creepy but fascinating Poison Garden.